Puerto Rico bond crisis leaves boxing champ Trinidad ruined

-SAN JUAN (Reuters) - Boxer Felix “Tito” Trinidad, who grossed nearly $90 million during his championship career in the ring, is in economic ruin, just like his native Puerto Rico, according to court documents.
+SAN JUAN, April 11 (Reuters) - Boxer Felix “Tito” Trinidad, who grossed nearly $90 million during his championship career in the ring, is in economic ruin, just like his native Puerto Rico, according to court documents.

 The boxer and his father, Felix Trinidad, Sr., who trained him throughout his career, lost some $63 million through investments linked to Puerto Rico government bonds, papers filed on Thursday in San Juan Superior Court show.